jsqu99/spree_flexi_variants/README.md

 Imagine numerous toppings options (pepperoni, sausage, onions, mushrooms, ham, pineapple).
 Imagine also that each topping is priced differently (e.g. pepperoni is $2, mushrooms are $1.25).

-On the short list of features is the ability to make price adjustments dependent on outside factors (like pepperoni added to a small pizza is $2, and to a medium pizza $3, etc.).

 Let's now use the admin app to create these ad-hoc variants

 ### Administration